Offer worksheet

 Why three numbers and not one

-A buyer who walks into negotiation with a single offer number is solving a one-dimensional problem with a multi-dimensional tool.
+A buyer who walks into an offer conversation with a single number is solving a one-dimensional problem with a multi-dimensional worksheet.
 The vendor's agent is trained to work the buyer up from any single anchor toward the ceiling.
 Without a pre-committed walk-away, the buyer has no friction against the work-up.

 How the calculator works